 - Incoming PSTN calls to various phone types.
 Phone types included H.323, SIP, digital, and analog telephones at the enterprise.
 All inbound calls from the PSTN were routed to the enterprise across the SIP trunk from the service provider. - Outgoing PSTN calls from various phone types.
 Phone types included H.323, SIP, digital, and analog telephones at the enterprise.
 All outbound calls to the PSTN were routed from the enterprise across the SIP trunk via the service provider network. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator softphones using "This Computer" and "Other Phone" modes.
-(H.323, SIP). - Inbound and outbound PSTN calls to/from Avaya Communicator for Windows softphones (SIP). - Inbound and outbound PSTN calls to/from SIP remote workers using Avaya 96x1 deskphones, and the Avaya one-X® Communicator and Avaya Communicator for Windows softphones. - Various call types including: local, long distance national, long distance international, inbound and outbound toll free, operator (0), operator assisted calls (0+10), local directory assistant (411) and emergency calls (simulated 911 service in the XO Communications test lab). - Codecs G729A, G.711MU and proper codec negotiation. - Inbound and outbound PSTN calls using VoIP media resources in Avaya Media Gateways and the Avaya Aura® Media Server at the enterprise network. - DTMF tones passed as out-of-band RTP events as per RFC 2833. - Caller ID presentation and Caller ID restriction. - Voicemail redirection and navigation. - User features such as hold and resume, transfer and conference. - Off-net call transferring, call forwarding and mobility (extension to cellular). - Network Call Redirection using Communication Manager vectors. - Routing inbound PSTN calls to call center agent queues. - Fax T.38.
+(H.323, SIP). - Inbound and outbound PSTN calls to/from Avaya Communicator for Windows softphones (SIP). - Inbound and outbound PSTN calls to/from SIP remote workers using Avaya 96x1 deskphones, and the Avaya one-X® Communicator and Avaya Communicator for Windows softphones. - Various call types including: local, long distance national, long distance international and outbound toll free. - Codecs G.729A, G.711A and G.71MU. - Inbound and outbound PSTN calls using VoIP media resources in Avaya Media Gateways and the Avaya Aura® Media Server at the enterprise network. - DTMF tones passed as out-of-band RTP events as per RFC 2833. - Caller ID presentation and Caller ID restriction. - Voicemail redirection and navigation. - User features such as hold and resume, transfer and conference. - Off-net call transferring, call forwarding and mobility (extension to cellular). - Routing inbound PSTN calls to call center agent queues. - Fax support.